Data-driven Vector-measurement-sensor Selection based on Greedy Algorithm: Abstract

 \section{Abstract}

-A vector-measurement-sensor problem for the least square estimation is considered, by extending the previous novel approach in this paper.
-Previous studies show that the sparse-sensor-placement algorithm in which the state of the flowfield can be obtained by the limited number of sensors for the flowfield that can be represented by the limited POD mode.
-The extension of the vector-measurement-sensor selection of the greedy algorithm is proposed and is applied to test and PIV (particle image velocimetry) data to reconstruct the full state based on the information given by the sparse vector-measurement sensors.
+A vector-measurement-sensor problem for the least squares estimation is considered, by extending a previous novel approach in this paper.
+An extension of the vector-measurement-sensor selection of the greedy algorithm is proposed and is applied to particle-image-velocimetry data to reconstruct the full state based on the information given by sparse vector-measurement sensors.

 }